sanalpillai/E-commerce-Product-Review-Management-System-Based-On-Opinion-Mining/README.md

 - Opinion summarization to generate comparative insights
 - Sentiment classification to discern overall user sentiment

-## Technologies
+## Key Techniques and Technologies

-- ASP.NET for the backend
-- Microsoft SQL Server for data management
+- **Web Scraping**: Automated scraping of product reviews from e-commerce websites.
+- **Natural Language Processing (NLP)**: Utilizes parts-of-speech (POS) tagging for preprocessing and analysis of the review text.
+- **Feature Extraction**: Identification of key product features from reviews using NLP techniques.
+The extraction process treats frequently occurring nouns and noun phrases as potential features, with associated adjectives indicating sentiment orientation.
-- SentiWordNet for sentiment analysis
+- **Opinion Summarization and Classification**: Uses SentiWordNet for sentiment analysis to classify the overall sentiment of reviews.
+The system generates feature-wise summaries and comparative insights among different products.
-- Visual Studio as the development environment
+- **Technologies**: Developed using ASP.NET, Microsoft SQL Server, and employs the C# programming language for backend operations.

 ## Setup and Installation